profsarris/python-parsons-sequel/index.markdown

 ---
 # There are five Python exercises on this page.
 # Try and solve them all!
+<p>Drag or shuffle the blocks of code in the practice problems below.
+Remember to indent where appropriate by dragging blocks to the right.
+To check your work, press the “Get Feedback” button.
+To start over, press the “Reset Problem” button.</p>
 <h3>Q1</h3>
 <p> This first program should ask the user for a number.
 The program will then count down from that number until it gets to zero, after which it will print 'Blast off!</p>
 <p>Example</p>